 Rebuilding the rules based on currently installed software will delete all existing rules—even the ones that you don't want to undo.
 So instead, usually you should either:

 - Change the action of one rule

-- Undo many new rules / rule changes
+- Undo many new rules and rule changes in application control